ENTREP 7049OL - Entrepreneurship Research in Practice

 Phone: +61 8 8313 7512

 Teaching Staff:Short Bio:

-1. A framework to guide the development of an independent research project in an area of your interest within the field of entrepreneurship, by:
+On successful completion of this course, students will be able to:1.
+Devise a framework to guide the development of an independent research project in an area of your interest within the field of entrepreneurship

-a. selecting relevant research topics, encompassing the question to be addressed, appropriate theories and potential
+2. Select a relevant research topic, encompassing the question to be addressed, appropriate theories and potential approaches

-b. designing a literature search strategy based upon key concepts;
+3. Design a literature search strategy based upon key concepts

-c. developing skills to review, analyse and critique research literature;
+4. Apply skills to review, analyse, critique, cite, and reference research literature;